How to Get Into Penn State: Acceptance Rate & Admissions Data

 - You must list an Intended Major/Program of Study on the supplemental Common App form.
 There are a number of Direct Admit Majors at PSU.

-- Make sure to dedicate sufficient time and effort to the supplemental essay required by Penn State.
+- Lastly, make sure to dedicate sufficient time and effort to the supplemental essay required by Penn State.
 There is only one “optional” prompt that reads as follows:

 Please tell us something about yourself, your experiences, or activities that you believe would reflect positively on your ability to succeed at Penn State.
 This is your opportunity to tell us something about yourself that is not already reflected in your application or academic records.
 We suggest a limit of 500 words or fewer.